cb125/lambda/Content/lambda.md

 can't be eta-reduced, because the rightmost outermost constituent is not `x` but `(\y (y x)`.

-In the extended proof theory/theories we get be permitting eta-reduction/conversion as well as beta-reduction, *all computable functions with the same extension do turn out to be equivalent*, that is, convertible.
+In the extended proof theory/theories that permit eta-reduction/conversion as well as beta-reduction, *all computable functions with the same extension do turn out to be equivalent*, that is, convertible.

 However, we still shouldn't assume we're working with functions traditionally conceived as just sets of ordered pairs, for the other reasons sketched above.

+What these considerations suggest is that as tempting as it is to think of a function as equivalent to its graph, functions are actually more fine-grained than that.
+Just as we shouldn't identify the concept of a proposition with a set of worlds, we shouldn't identify the concept of a function with a set of ordered pairs.

-## The analogy with `let` ##
+<details><summary>The analogy with `let`</summary>

-In our basic functional programming language, we used `let` expressions to assign values to variables.
+In the functional programming languages we will be using and defining, we will have `let` expressions to assign values to variables.
 For instance,

     let x match 2